 Why to Build and Dwell in Temporary Dwellings on Sukkot

 This article is a continuation of the article Should Only the Native Born in Israel Dwell in Booths on Sukkot? and both articles are meant to be a further development of the articles in the series The Appointed Times of YHVH: the Festival of the Booths and the Festival of the Booths and the Messiah.
-Should the reader need to get the whole context of Chag Sukkot, the Festival of Booths, and learn more about the appointed times of the Creator, he/she is encourage to do so.
+Should the reader need to get the whole context of Chag Sukkot, the Festival of Booths, and learn more about the appointed times of the Creator, he/she is encouraged to do so.

 After the Exodus from Egypt the children of Israel camped at Mount Sinai where they entered into the Covenant of YHVH, received the Torah and thus became a nation under one Elohim.
 Equipped with all that was necessary to march to the promised Land, they headed towards under the guidance of the cloud that covered the camp, the Tabernacle by day and it was like the appearance of fire by night.
 (Num 9:15-16) And whenever the cloud was taken up the camp departed.
 And in the place where the cloud dwelt, there Israel camped as the mouth of YHVH had spoken.
 (Num 9:17-18) Even when the cloud hovered many days above the camp or a few days, or only from evening until morning, Israel did not depart.
 Whether by day or by night, whenever the cloud was taken up, they departed.
 Whether two days, or a month or a year that the cloud hovered above, Israel camped, and did not depart.
 But when it was taken up, they departed.
 (Num 9:19-22)